tavishaggarwal/Pro-Kabaddi/README.md

 Result: Dabang Delhi K.C.

 Method Adopted:
-1. After doing EDA, we generated weighted rank column which depicts weighted ranks of teams accross various seasons.
+1. After doing EDA, we generated weighted rank column which depicts weighted ranks of teams across various seasons.
 2. After cleaning up the dataset, we fitted Linear Regression Model on data from Season 1 to Season 6.
 And verified the results on Season 7 available data.

 ### Task 4: Predict the team with the highest points for successful tackles

 Result: Jaipur Pink Panthers

-Method Adopted: We adobted same technique as that of task 3.
+Method Adopted: We adopted the same technique as that of task 3.

 ### Task 5: Predict the team with the highest super-performance total

 Result: Bengal Warriors

 Method Adopted:
-1. For this task we need a column stating no of all outs conceded by the team, which was missing in the datset which we are having.
+1. For this task we need a column stating no of all outs conceded by the team, which was missing in the dataset which we are having.
 2. Therefore we generated a calculated column from the match level data which we were having for each season.
-Where, all outs conceded by the teams are same as all outs other team has done.
+Where, all outs conceded by the teams are the same as all outs other team has done.
-3. Based on this we calculated Super Performance Total for the teams accross various seasons.
+3. Based on this we calculated Super Performance Total for the teams across various seasons.
-4. After generating required columns we followed same technique as stated in task 3.
+4. After generating required columns we followed the same technique as stated in task 3.

 ### Task 6: Predict the player with the highest SUCCESSFUL RAID percentage

 Result: Pardeep Narwal

 Method Adopted:
-1. We selected the player raid columns required for the prediciton.
+1. We selected the player raid columns required for the prediction.
-2. We calculated the column `weighted_success_tackle_percent` which depicts the successfull tackles percetange over the no of matched played.
+2. We calculated the column `weighted_success_tackle_percent` which depicts the successful tackles percentage over the no of matches played.
 This is done to avoid outliers in the prediction.
-3. After doing EDA, we generated rank of players accross seasons.
-This column is used as a trget variable in Regression algorithm.
+3. After doing EDA, we generated rank of players across seasons.
+This column is used as a target variable in Regression algorithm.
-4. To further refine `weighted_success_tackle_percent`, we updated this column with the player form in the match where weitage is given to each season.
+4. To further refine `weighted_success_tackle_percent`, we updated this column with the player form in the match where weightage is given to each season.
-4. Sesaon 1, Season 2, Season 3 and Season 4: Giving 5 percent weightage, Season 5: Giving 10 percent weightage, Season 6: Giving 20 percent weightage and Season 7: Giving 50 percent weightage.
-Giving highest weitage to cuurent season because it depicts the current form of the player.
+4. Season 1, Season 2, Season 3 and Season 4: Giving 5 percent weightage, Season 5: Giving 10 percent weightage, Season 6: Giving 20 percent weightage and Season 7: Giving 50 percent weightage.
+Giving highest weightage to current season because it depicts the current form of the player.
 5. After calculating derived features, we fitted Linear Regression Model on data from Season 1 to Season 6.
 And verified the results on Season 7 available data.

 ### Task 7: Predict the player with the highest SUCCESSFUL TACKLE percentage

 Result: Fazel Atrachali

-Method Adopted: We adobted same technique as that of task 6.
+Method Adopted: We adopted the same technique as that of task 6.

+## Team Members:

+Sandeep Midde
+Tavish Aggarwal
+Pratibha Rani
+BSK Karthik